 Be sure to subscribe to the blog for more recipes like this one.

-Let me know if you make this layered Jello for Valentine’s Day!
+Let me know if you make this layered gelatin for Valentine’s Day!